top of page

 Campaign Impact:

-• The campaign achieved a high CTR of 3.43% on Grindr and 2.36% on Snapchat.
+• Achieved a high CTR of 3.43% on Grindr and 2.36% on Snapchat.

-• The campaign generated 44,315 clicks, driving 33,224 visits to the campaign website, with 27,611 of those being first-time visitors.
+• Generated 44,315 clicks, driving 33,224 visits to the campaign website, with 27,611 first-time visitors.

 bottom of page